Secure domination number of $k$-subdivision of graphs: Main Results

 \end{theorem}

-\begin{proof} Suppose that $G$ is a graph which is not star.
-Then each part of graph is a subgraph, either $H_1$ or $H_2$, as we see in Figure \ref{P4C3}.
-Now we consider to the $G^{\frac{1}{2}}$.
-Then each part of $G^{\frac{1}{2}}$ is a subgraph, either $H_1^{\frac{1}{2}}$ or $H_2^{\frac{1}{2}}$ (Figure \ref{P4C3}).
-For both of the cases, one can easily check that, $\{1,2,3\}$ is a secure dominating set for subgraphs.
-Now, by applying our choices for all part of the graph, we don't consider any vertices of $G$ in our set and the size of that is $|E(G)|$, and by our argument, this is a secure dominating set.
+\begin{proof} Suppose that $G$ is a graph which is not star. {{ Since $G$ is not a star, then three consecutive vertices $u$, $v$, and $w$ are either in a cycle of order 3, or in a path of order 4.
+So we have $H_1$ and $H_2$, as we see in Figure \ref{P4C3}, as subgraphs of $G$}}.
+Now, we {{consider}} $G^{\frac{1}{2}}$.
+Then {{each subgraph of $G^{\frac{1}{2}}$ with six consecutive vertices, is either}} $H_1^{\frac{1}{2}}$ or $H_2^{\frac{1}{2}}$ (Figure \ref{P4C3}). {{For both cases}}, one can easily check that, $\{1,2,3\}$ is a secure dominating set for subgraphs.
+Now, by applying our choices {{ to all subgraphs with six consecutive vertices}} of the graph, we don't consider any vertices of $G$ in {{our set which its size is $|E(G)|$.
+By}} our argument, this is a secure dominating set.
 On the other hand, if we consider $V(G)$ as our set for $G^{\frac{1}{2}}$, then it is a secure dominating set too.
-Therefore $\gamma_s(G^{\frac{1}{2}})\leq min \{ |E(G)|, |V(G)|\}$.
+Therefore {{$\gamma_s(G^{\frac{1}{2}})\leq \min \{ |E(G)|, |V(G)|\}$}}.

 \end{proof}